SimplGy/emoji-magic/README.md

 1. Only clipboard access
 1. No background script

-Other extensions want to "read and change the data on all the sites you visit".
+Other emoji extensions I've seen want to "read and change the data on all the sites you visit".

-This is incredibly unsafe.
-Example: [1].
+These permissions are unsafe, and not necessary for a emoji picker.
+Read more: [1], [2], [3]

 ## Developing